 This recipe combines the best foods: pizza, lasagna and Mexican food.
 It’s a quickly layered dish with the concept and look of lasagna, but the flavors of a Mexican pizza.
 Genius!
 So simple and yet so good.
 It’s vegetarian but you could add shredded chicken, leftover beef or even pork.

 So, there are 30 new easy recipes for dinner to add to your weeknight repertoire and all of them come together fast using ingredients you’ve heard of!
+Need another, try charcuterie ideas.
 The next time you’re wondering what to fix for dinner, here’s your answer!